-6.3 Effective algebraicity for solutions of systems of functional equations with one catalytic variable
+6.1 Effective algebraicity for solutions of systems of functional equations with one catalytic variable

-In [21], Hadrien Notarantonio and Sergey Yurkevich studied systems of discrete differential equations of general order in one catalytic variable.
-They provided a constructive and elementary proof of algebraicity of the solutions of such systems.
-They obtained effective bounds and developed a systematic method for computing the minimal polynomials.
-Their approach was a generalization of the pioneering work by Bousquet-Mélou and Jehanne (2006).
+In [18], Notarantonio and Yurkevich studied systems of $n \ge 1$ discrete differential equations of order $k \ge 1$ in one catalytic variable and provided a constructive and elementary proof of algebraicity of their solutions.
+This yielded effective bounds and a systematic method for computing the minimal polynomials.
+Their approach is a generalization of the pioneering work by Bousquet-Mélou and Jehanne (2006).